ldweeks/The-Wisdom-of-Proverbs-For-My-Children/README.md

-# The-Wisdom-of-Proverbs-For-My-Children
+# The Wisdom of Proverbs For My Children

 A topical walk through the book of Proverbs.
 For children.
 Scripture taken from the [World English Bible](https://ebible.org/web/).